cits5501/cits5501.github.io/src/assessment.md

   of anyone else), and you must not distribute your answers to other people.
-- Questions may be drawn from any content contained in lectures, lecture slides, lab/workshop exercises or assigned readings up until the end of week 2, or may require you to make reasonable inferences from that material or to investigate questions arising from that material.
+- Questions may be drawn from any content contained in lectures, lecture slides, lab exercises or assigned readings up until the end of week 2, or may require you to make reasonable inferences from that material or to investigate questions arising from that material.